 We have tried to find the type of glass that Raynox have used for the lens element in the DCR-250 but we have not been able to find anything to confirm exactly what it is.
 We have seen people speculating on social media that it will likely be either German Schott glass or high-quality Japanese glass but we have not seen any confirmation from Raynox on this.
 That said though, the glass for the lens element is definitely solid and has been put together well and should be resistant to any punishment during use.

 That concludes our article going over why we feel that the Raynox DCR-250 is the best macro lens for Nikon p900 camera owners on the market right now.
 We know that there are a few competing clip-on macro lenses out there as well as a few extension tube base options but we feel that the DCR-250 is far out ahead of anything else right now, especially when you factor in its low price tag too.
-Judging by the number of great third-party reviews that the lens has, it would seem that the macro photography community would agree with us too.
+Judging by that the lens has, it would seem that the macro photography community would agree with us too.

 Anyway, we feel comfortable recommending the Raynox DCR-250 to any of our readers who own the Nikon p900 and are looking for a macro lens for their camera.
 We have no doubt in our mind that the lens will help ensure that you get the best image quality possible when capturing your macro photographs and the best part is that it won’t break the bank!